-5.4: Towards global optimization
+4.4 Towards global optimization

 Between two successive solutions, the system takes important decisions to optimize the mapping.
-The optimization trace is shown in Figure 6.
+The optimization trace is shown in Figure 5.

+The first solution is obtained in a few minutes while this optimization is completed in ten minutes on a SPARC-10 Workstation.
+These times have to be compared with human being inquiries to comprehend and map the application.
 Row 0 represents the original set of constraints: a large initial memory size, 8 processors, and a quite restricted latency.
 Solution 1 gives a bad partitioning of the fused loop nests Beam Forming-Energy, and produces an allocation with data replication.
 Solutions 2 and 3 are mixed: parallelism is set on different dimensions.
 Solution 4 maps parallelism on the appropriated dimension, thus minimizes data replication.
 Finally, the system finds that taking 4 processors still satisfy the latency constraint and reduces memory cost.

 Memory Optimization

 sol.
-Nb Memory Latency
+Nb Memory

 numb. proc.
 Kwords Mcycl.

 0 8 10000.0 400

 1 8 1358.5 175

 2 8 1057.7 175

 3 8 907.3 175

 4 8 832.1 175

 5 4 832.0 350

-Figure 6.
+Fig. 5.
 Optimizing the memory size